whitneylarose/data_catalog/README.md

 8. [Firewall Exception](http://support.cades.ornl.gov/user-documentation/_book/openstack/additional/request-firewall.html)

-### Ckan
+### CKAN
-CKan is a mature open source  public data repository utilized for this project.
+CKAN is a mature open source  public data repository utilized for this project.
 It is internationally active in the development community and provides a flexible schema for customization.
-CKan is a python based content management system in contrast to DKAN which is Drupal based and is normally utilized for a PHP ecosystem for existing content management systems.
+CKAN is a python based content management system in contrast to DKAN which is Drupal based and is normally utilized for a PHP ecosystem for existing content management systems.
 Several other government institutions are utilizing Ckan to publish research data including [data.gov](https://data.gov).

 ### Installation

-This CKan installation requires Ubuntu 16.04 64-bit.
-Directions for this Ckan set up can be found [here](https://github.com/whitneylarose/ckan/blob/master/doc/maintaining/installing/install-from-package.rst).
+This CKAN installation requires Ubuntu 16.04 64-bit.
+Directions for this CKAN set up can be found [here](https://github.com/whitneylarose/ckan/blob/master/doc/maintaining/installing/install-from-package.rst).

 You can find addtional reference documentation on the [CKan doc's site](http://docs.ckan.org/en/2.8/).

-### CKan Key terminology
+### CKAN Key terminology

 * **Organization:** An organization owns each dataset.
 Organizations consist of members who are allowed to edit/add/delete datasets according to their privileges.
 Refer to [Organizations and Authorizations](http://docs.ckan.org/en/2.8/maintaining/authorization.html) to learn more.